Sunny (Bobby Hebb song): Boney M. version

 Eurodisco group Boney M. recorded the song for their 1976 debut album, Take the Heat off Me, produced by Frank Farian and arranged by Stefan Klinkhammer.
 Following their breakthrough single "Daddy Cool", "Sunny" topped the German charts and reached the top ten in many other countries.

 The single's B-side was "New York City", a reworked version of Gilla's (another Farian artist) 1976 hit single "Tu es!" and its English version "Why Don't You Do It", which had an intro borrowed from the Boney M. album track "Help Help".
 This was issued in some territories instead of "Baby Do You Wanna Bump" on "Take the Heat off Me".

 The track was remixed and reissued several times in 1988, 1999, 2000 and 2015, and was sampled by Mark Ronson for his 2003 song "Ooh Wee" and by Boogie Pimps on their 2004 version.
 While Liz Mitchell sang the original lead vocals on Boney M.'s version, original member Maizie Williams recorded a solo version in 2006.
-The original version was also featured in the Umbrella Academy season 2 soundtrack.
+The original version was also featured in the Umbrella Academy season 2 soundtrack and was later featured in the 2026 film Melania.
 The 2000 remix appeared on Boney M.'s remix album 20th Century Hits.